Patribots4738/Chassis-Bot-Template/README.md

-#   Example Robot: Simple Chassy Bot
+#   Example Robot: Simple Chassis Bot

 ### This Template is a simple robot swerve base with drive pose estimation.